A GLOBAL CAMPAIGN TO SAVE BIODIVERSITY (LIFE ON EARTH)

 There is time for nothing less.
 It is our intention that every person leaves The Circle of Life Action

-Room with a heightened sense of the inherent value and interconnection of all species and a conviction of the heart to create a future that is better than we can imagine, and a plan to move forward.
+Room with a heightened sense of the inherent value and interconnection of all species.
+A conviction of the heart is essential to create a plan to move toward a better future.

 EVERYTHING MATTERS is a global campaign to save biodiversity (Life on Earth)